felixlopz/hubrise-test-task/content/apps/shopify/en/push-catalog.md

 1. Select **Shopify Bridge** from the list of connected apps.
 1. From the Shopify Bridge operations page, click the arrow <InlineImage width="20" height="20">![Arrow icon](../images/arrow-icon.jpg)</InlineImage> at the top right corner of the page to expand the menu, then click **Configuration**.
 1. On the configuration page, from the **Actions** section at the bottom of the page, select **Push the catalog**.

+When you push your catalog to Shopify, only new products are added.
+Your existing Shopify products are neither updated nor replaced.

 ## Technical Reference